What should I do if I recently lost a loved one?

-In 2020, your estate is tax exempt up to $11.58 million.
+In 2022, your estate is tax exempt up to $12.06 million.
 Some states impose an estate tax, however Arizona does not have one at the present time.
-IRS information on estate taxation can be found at https://www.irs.gov/businesses/small-businesses-self-employed/whats-new-estate-and-gift-tax.
+IRS information on the changes to estate taxation can be found at https://www.irs.gov/newsroom/irs-provides-tax-inflation-adjustments-for-tax-year-2022.

 If my son or daughter is over 18 years old and has a medical emergency where they become incapacitated, can I receive medical information about them?

 The answer depends on the circumstances.
 Many health care providers are reluctant to share information without a waiver.
 The US Department of Health & Human Services website provides useful information on the Health Information Portability and Accountability Act (“HIPAA”).
 They can protect themselves from such a situation through a simple medical power of attorney.

 What happens if I don't have a will?